 BEFORE YOU LEAVE HOME

-Before you even think about leaving for a life of long term travel, work out the answers to questions the below – it’ll guide your preparation:
+Before you even think about leaving for a life of long term travel, work out the answers to questions the below - they'll help to guide your preparation:

-- How long do you want to travel the world for?
+How long do you want to travel for?

 Considering one of the largest costs of your trip will be accommodation, you’re going to have to work out what kind of traveller you’re going to be pretty early on in the planning stages.

 Are you going to rough it and camp, or stay in luxurious hotels?
 Spend your nights at budget backpackers or glampack your way around the world?
 Answer that question, then plan your budget accordingly.

 AirBnB is our first port of call (bad travel pun!) when looking for accommodation, and it should be yours too.